Mikopet/is_prime/README.md

 # is_prime
-Python script for calculating if a number is a prime number a bit faster than the sieve of Eratosthenes.
+Python script for calculating if a number is a prime number.
+This is a bit faster than the sieve of Eratosthenes.